Common Attack Pattern Enumeration and Classification

-An attacker gains control of a process that is assigned elevated privileges in order to execute arbitrary code with those privileges.
+An adversary gains control of a process that is assigned elevated privileges in order to execute arbitrary code with those privileges.
 Some processes are assigned elevated privileges on an operating system, usually through association with a particular user, group, or role.
 If an attacker can hijack this process, they will be able to assume its level of privilege in order to execute their own code.
-Processes can be hijacked through improper handling of user input (for example, a buffer overflow or certain types of injection attacks) or by utilizing system utilities that support process control that have been inadequately secured.

 More information is available — Please select a different filter.